KelschLAB/NoSeMaze/Documentation/HardwareDocumentation/README.md

 Four decoders are connected using RS485 protocol in a chain.
 The first decoder in the chain is connected via a RS485-to-USB adapter to the computer.
 The first and the last decoder of the chain might need to be connected with a pull-up/pull-down resistor.
 For more information about the resistor, please refer to data sheet of the RFID decoder from DorsetID.

-## Environment Sensor Module
+## Environment Sensors

-Environment sensor module is provided by Fraunhofer-Institute for Manufacturing Engineering and Automation - Clinical Health Technologies in Mannheim.
-For more information, please contact Jan Ringkamp (jan.ringkamp@ipa.fraunhofer.de).
+The sensor modules are provided by Fraunhofer-Institute for Manufacturing Engineering and Automation - Clinical Health Technologies in Mannheim.
+If you want to manufacturer or purchase these modules, please contact Philipp Lebhardt (philipp.lebhardt@ipa.fraunhofer.de).

 ## Video Cameras for Analysis with Video Tracking